Evo-MInt/MicGen-lab-website/_members/allan-zuza.md

   email: allan.zuza@mlw.mw
 ---

 Allan is based at [MLW](https://www.mlw.mw/) in Blantyre, Malawi, and has been part of the main _Klebsiella_ projects between [Nick Feasey](https://www.lstmed.ac.uk/about/people/professor-nicholas-feasey) and myself for the last two years.
-Allan has now embarked on an MSc online program looking further into our _Klebsiella_ data.
+Allan has now embarked on MSc studies program looking further into our _Klebsiella_ data.